Menu Close

 Eat well: Eating healthy food is important for you and your baby.
 Try to eat a variety of foods, including fruits, vegetables and whole grains.
 Do not drink any alcohol or eat any raw food when pregnant, as this might hurt the baby.

 Exercise: Gentle exercise, like walking or swimming, can help you feel better and stay healthy during pregnancy and after having a baby.
-Make sure not to do strenuous exercise, as it might harm the baby and your body will be delicate after having the baby.
+Make sure not to do strenuous exercise, as it might harm the baby and your body will be delicate after childbirth.

 Ask for help: Don’t be afraid to ask for help if you need it.
 Whether it’s help with chores, looking after the baby or just someone to talk to, there are people who can help you.
 There is a list of organisations who can help you at the bottom of this page.

 Take time for yourself: It’s important to take some time for yourself, even if it’s just a few minutes each day.
-Try to do something you enjoy, like reading a book or taking a bath, and continue to engage in the hobbies you most enjoy.
+Try to do something you enjoy, like reading a book or taking a bath, and continue to engage in the hobbies or self-care activities that bring you joy.

 how can I help others?